 Dr Joanne McLean

-Dr Joanne McLean leads the Research and Development Team in the Mental Health Foundation Scotland.
-She is an experienced researcher and research manager with twenty years of creating and using research-based knowledge to support mental health practice and policy development in the voluntary and statutory sectors.
+Dr Joanne McLean is a Research Director at Scotcen.
+She is an experienced researcher with two decades of creating and using research-based knowledge to support practice and policy development in health and social care in the third and statutory sectors.
 Over this time she has developed and led a wide range of mental health focussed programme evaluations, systematic reviews and primary research.
-Joanne has particular subject knowledge in the fields of complex programme evaluation methods, research utilisation in national policy making, mental health stigma and discrimination, participatory arts, suicide prevention and self-harm, peer support, asylum seeker and refugee wellbeing, recovery, long term conditions and primary care mental health.
-Joanne is currently leading the evaluation of See Me (Scotlands anti-mental health stigma and discrimination programme) alongside various other projects.
-Joanne is particularly interested in empowering the voluntary sector to use their and others evaluation learning to establish sustainability and an authoritative voice that can influence wider practice development, policy debate and social change.
+Joanne has particular subject knowledge in the fields of complex programme evaluation methods, research utilisation in national policy making, children and adolescent wellbeing, stigma and discrimination, participatory arts, suicide prevention and self-harm, peer support, asylum seeker and refugee wellbeing, recovery, long term conditions and primary care.
+Joanne is currently leading the Scottish Health Survey alongside various other projects.
+Joanne is particularly interested in empowering the third sector to use their and other's evaluation learning and research-based evidence to establish sustainability and an authoritative voice that can influence wider practice development, policy debate and social change.